marciof/Eon/specification/specification.md

 ## Symbol

-An immutable case-sensitive name, that restricts the character set used according to the [grammar](#grammar).
+A symbol is an immutable case-sensitive name, that restricts the character set used according to the [grammar](#grammar).
 The empty symbol does not have a literal source code representation.

 - **Prototype:** empty symbol
 - **Base Prototype:** empty [text](#text), `''`